You may think high school boys don’t worry about many things but let me tell you a secret. They do, and what worries them may surprise you!

 This was a shocker for me.
 As my boys crept through elementary and into middle and high school, I noticed a definite shift in the appearance department.
 Instead of throwing on any old thing, they took great care in their wardrobe choices.
 I expected them not to bother, but it turns out they worried about appearance even more than some of the girls I knew!
 As one mom put it, her high school daughter got her hair done maybe once a year, but her son had an ongoing obsession and worried about it looking just right.
 She said she thought her daughter would drive her crazy over clothes and hair, but her son was the culprit!

-One of my sons went through a man bun stage, and even though they have a friend who cuts hair, it’s almost impossible to get an appointment due to all the high school boys he’s scheduling.
-A mom friend said her teen son once had her pull their car over so he could unbuckle his seat belt and check his hair in the rear-view mirror before he got out for school — and that his bathroom looks like a hair salon because of his hair products.
+One of my sons went through a man bun stage.
+My friend said her teen son once had her pull their car over so he could unbuckle his seat belt and check his hair in the rear-view mirror before he got out for school—and that his bathroom looks like a hair salon because of his hair products.

-A mom friend recently told me that her high school son worries that if he shares anything that is going on at school or with his teachers that she’ll call and say something.
+A mom friend recently told me that her high school son worries that if he shares anything that is going on at school with his teachers that she’ll call and say something.
 He’s also mortified that she regularly speaks to the principal because they know each other socially.
-My boys also massively worry about me reaching out to their teachers to the point of panic.
+My boys also massively worry about me reaching out to their teachers—to the point of panic.

 Fitting in and having a social life is still a real concern in high school.
 Being accepted is a frequent worry of high school boys especially when friends drop them for other friends or leave them out of a group.
-High school is often a time where friendships develop further over shared interests and activities, and many of these friendships last well into adulthood.
-But the fear of rejection and not fitting in persists with many high school boys even though it seems like girls might be more worried about the social aspect of friends and popularity.
-Boys care deeply and worry about this too.
+High school is often a time where friendships develop over shared interests and activities, and many of these friendships last well into adulthood.
+But the fear of rejection and not fitting in persists with many high school boys.
+Even though it seems like girls might be more worried about the social aspect of friends and popularity, boys also care deeply and worry about this too.

-Passing classes and getting where they want to go in life is a big concern of young men.
+Passing classes and getting where they want to go in life is a big concern for young men.
 Even though they may have the outward attitude of it doesn’t matter, it really does.

-There are also outward pressures from family and peers, so the worry is pronounced for our high school sons to succeed in grades and academics.
+There are also outward pressures from family and peers, so the worry to succeed is very real.